idearun/techpin-bot/README.md

  https://api.telegram.org/bot<token>/setWebhook?url=https://mywebsite.com/path/to/giveawaysbot.php
  ```

- 5- Happy Coding!😉 You can easilly test this file on your own server
+ 5- Happy Coding!
+You can easilly test this file on your own server

 ## Built With